dianadiazc/customer-wa/content/work6/task-3.md

     | *SavingsPlanRecurringFee*  | Recurring charges that correspond with your No Upfront or Partial Upfront Savings Plan |
     | *SavingsPlanNegation* | Offset cost associated with the corresponding Savings Plan covered usage item (Always a negative value) |

     Adding this two fields to the filter will sum the amount of money the customer is being charged in the period for the Savings Plan commitment plus the amount of money that is being discounted.
-Resulting in a negativa value.
+Resulting in a negative value.

     For further information visit: https://docs.aws.amazon.com/cur/latest/userguide/cur-sp.html